Jarmos-san/jarmos.dev/_blog/blogging-with-hugo-as-an-wordpress-alternative.md

 ## Using Hugo (With All Its Glory)

 As mentioned earlier, Hugo is without a doubt one of the easiest Static Site Generators available to use.
-The fact that Hugo has [50K+ stargazers][hugo stargazers] shows how useful it is!
+The fact that Hugo has [50K+ stargazers][34] shows how useful it is!

 So, without wasting any more time, let's dive into seeing how to use Hugo.